rafaelconceicaos/HiDream-E1/README.md

 >
 > The instruction refinement script requires a VLM API key - you can either run vllm locally or use OpenAI's API.

+> [!NOTE]
+> We add a refine_strength parameter to the pipeline to control the balance between editing and refinement stages.
+During the first (1 - refine_strength) portion of denoising steps, the model performs the main editing operation.
+The remaining refine_strength portion of steps uses HiDream-I1-Full for img2img refinement to enhance the final result.
+Set refine_strength to 0.0 to disable refinement.

 ## Gradio Demo

 We also provide a Gradio demo for interactive image editing.
 You can run the demo with: